JimmyCalvoMonge/adaptive/README.md

     - `code/disaggregated`: contains code and simulations for article: [A nonlinear relapse model with disaggregated contact rates: analysis of a forward-backward bifurcation](https://arxiv.org/abs/2302.00161)
     - `code/adaptive`: contains an implementation of adaptive algorithms for epidemiological models with relapse.
 The module `MDP` implements a simple finite horizon *Markov Decision Process*, and the module `adaptive_MDP` uses this to solve epidemiological models.
+    - In each section please review `source_code` for the code modules and `experiments` for some jupyter notebooks and scripts computing images for research and simulations.

 JCM